Hriste/AutomaticLP/README.md

 8. Launch the *GPUTraining* notebook
     - Make sure to select the LPKernel.
-    - Compared to the *FullImplememtation* notebook this notebook pre-assummes some installation (previous steps), has some checks tests that the GPU is being used for training and simplifies the TF Record generation process through a python script (ScriptForBashFile - this needs to be renamed)

 9. Running the notebook will populate the trainingOutput directory - this directory can then be used with tensorboard to evaluate results.

-(NOTE: as of 3/23/20 I can't run tensorboard while on MARCC for now I pushed the results to git under the firstTrial branch to analyze on my local PC, in contact with MARCC help desk to resolve)
+If you want a brand new training session delete any prexisting trainingOutput folder.
+*Each time you run reset the Kernel - otherwise there can be issues logging to file*

 ## To Do
-- [ ] Add details about configuration file fields to modify
-- [ ] Make a outline / list of configuration file fields to / can be modify as part of the tuning process
-- [ ] Make a custom config file for this project
-- [ ] Modify TF Record generator to accept 0 class (tensorflow dosen't like 0 being a class index)
-- [ ] Clean up git repository
-- [ ] Add Evaluation (either to existing notebook, new notebook, or as bash script)
+[ ] Add Evaluation to pipeline
-- [ ] Update Diagram with new file names
+[ ] Add setup needed for evaluation to run (import thrid party projects, add packages, etc.)

 ## Notes & Refrences